 Is Bioderma Cruelty-Free?

 Bioderma is NOT Cruelty-free.
 Bioderma pays and allows their products to be tested on animals when required by law.
-Bioderma also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Bioderma also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 Bioderma Animal Testing Policy